Interest rates 101

 Besides the home price and property taxes, one of the biggest factors in determining your monthly payment will be how much interest you're paying on your mortgage loan.
 Interest rates vary.
 To understand how to get the best interest rate on your mortgage, keep these ideas in mind while you're shopping for a home mortgage.

-You can pay for points to reduce the interest rate on your loan.
+You can pay for points to reduce the interest rate, or mortgage rate, on your loan.
 One point is equal to 1% of the loan amount.
-Keep in mind, you’ll need to pay this amount at the time of your home purchase.
+Keep in mind, you'll need to pay this amount at the time of your home purchase.

 Many loan programs allow you to have a lower interest rate by paying a fee in points.
 The more points you are willing to pay, the more the rate is reduced.